apparle/multiquadlet/README.md

 The binary `./build/multiquadlet_gen` binary is ready for use.

-### Generator Option 3: Bash Script
+### (Deprecated) Generator Option 3: Bash Script
-There's a bash script `multiquadlet_gen.sh` which uses `jq` and `jc` to process the files.
-While this is not the recommended as I may not maintain the bash script, it does work well today.
-It requires `jq` and `jc` must be installed.
+There used to be bash version which built using `jq` and `jc`, but I removed it as I'm only maintaining python version.
+A version of it may be found on this repo's history.

 ### Install the Generator
 The generator should be installed at system-level or user-level or both in: